SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

 .. namespace-pop::

-Additional type specific formatting can be provided via the :token:`extension` field.
+Additional type specific formatting can be provided via the :token:`~spec:extension` field.
 This provides another option for tweaking formatted output vs. using wrapper classes.

 To provide a formatter for a type :code:`V` the function :code:`bwformat` is overloaded.
 The